 ABOUT GREGORY PARDLO

 Gregory Pardlo’s collection Digest won the 2015 Pulitzer Prize for Poetry.
-His other honors include fellowships from the Guggenheim Foundation, National Endowment for the Arts, and New York Foundation for the Arts.
+His other honors include fellowships from the John Simon Guggenheim Foundation, National Endowment for the Arts, and New York Foundation for the Arts.
 His first collection, Totem, was selected by Brenda Hillman for the American Poetry Review/Honickman First Book Prize in Poetry in 2007.
-His latest book, Air Traffic, a memoir in essays, was named one of the “Best Books of Spring” by Vulture and Vogue.
+His latest book, Air Traffic, a memoir in essays, was named one of the best books of spring 2018 by Vulture and Vogue.
 Pardlo is poetry editor of the Virginia Quarterly Review and teaches in the MFA program at Rutgers University-Camden.